-Only children usually do very well at school because they have a lot of contact with adults.
+Only children usually do very well at school, because they have a lot of contact with adults.
 They get a lot of love and attention from their parents, so they're typically self-confident.
-They're also independent because they spend so much time by themselves.
-And because 6 -, they're often very organized.
-Only children can sometimes be spoiled because 7 - by their parents.
-They can also be very selfish and get impatient, especially when things go wrong.
-This is because 8 -.
+They're also independent, as they spend so much time by themselves.
+And because 6 , they're often very organized.
+Only children can sometimes be spoilt, because 7 by their parents.
+They can also be quite selfish and get impatient, especially when things go wrong.
+This is because 8

-- Read the article again and complete it with reasons A-H. - they grew up between older and younger brothers and sisters - it's easier for them to break the rules by the time they were born, their parents were more relaxed about discipline - their parents were more relaxed themselves by the time the second child arrived - they are given everything they ask for - they have always been the baby of the family - they spend a lot of time with adults - they've never had to deal with problems with other brothers and sisters - when the second child was born, they lost some of their parents' attention, and maybe they felt rejected - Re-read the paragraph that applies to you.
+- d Read the article again and complete it with reasons A-H. - A they grew up between older and younger brothers and sisters - B it's easier for them to break the rules by the time they were born, their parents were more relaxed about discipline - their parents were more relaxed themselves by the time the second child arrived - they are given everything they ask for - E they have always been the baby of the family - F they spend a lot of time with adults - G they've never had to sort out problems with other brothers and sisters - H when the second child was born, they lost some of their parents' attention, and maybe they felt rejected - Re-read the paragraph that applies to you.
 Do you think the description of personality is true for you?
-Are any of the other descriptions true for people you know, e.g., your brothers and sisters, or friends?
+Are any of the other descriptions true for people you know, e.g. your brothers and sisters, or friends?

-LISTENING & SPEAKING
+7 LISTENING & SPEAKING

-You're going to hear two people talking about a time when they or one of their siblings behaved badly.
+a You're going to hear two people talking about a time when they or one of their siblings behaved badly.
 Look at some words from each story.
 With a partner, try to predict what happened.

-Dan's story
+James's story

 brother teenagers fighting stabbed

-finger pen accident
+finger penknife accident

-horrified bood mom angry hospital
+horrified blood mum angry hospital

-Marilyn's story

-cage sister parrot

-let out fly
+Marilyn's story sister parrot cage let out fly

-looked everywhere cried bedroom
+bedroom looked everywhere cried window hidden rightened